 - The Leadership Development Profile by Cleaveland Consulting Group, Inc.

 - “The 8 Most Common Leadership Styles & How to Find Your Own”

 What type of leader are you?

-In this post, we explored the three most popular personality tools—The Enneagram system, Goleman’s leadership styles, and the Leadership Development Profile survey.
-Use it as a navigational map into the world of leadership.
+In this post, we explored the three most popular personality tools: The Enneagram system, Goleman's leadership styles, and the Leadership Development Profile survey.
+Use this study as a navigational map into the world of leadership.